-Sheet hydroforming is a metal forming process which uses high-pressure hydraulic fluid in a flexible bladder, or diaphragm, to shape sheet metal against a single tool.
-The process can create a range of simple or complex geometric shapes from a variety of materials including aluminum, steel, stainless, titanium, niobium, Inconel, copper, composites, and more.
+Sheet Hydroforming is a metal forming process that uses pressurized hydraulic fluid in a flexible diaphragm to shape sheet metal against a single, un-mated tool.
+The process can create a wide range of complex geometric shapes from a variety of materials including aluminum, steel, stainless, titanium, niobium, Inconel, copper, composites, and more.
 Sheet hydroforming presses can combine or even replace different metal forming processes including press brake forming, traditional draw forming, rubber pad forming, progressive die forming, and more.
 These machines can also consolidate multiple steps into a single cycle, virtually eliminating secondary finishing processes such as polishing, annealing, or welding.